peteroupc/encoding/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

 Converts a portion of a text string to a character input.
 The resulting nput can then be used to encode the text to bytes, or to read the string ode point by code point, among other things.
-When reading the string, any npaired surrogate characters are replaced with the replacement character U+FFFD).
-In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows:  `str.StringToInput(offset, length)` .
+When reading the string, any npaired surrogate characters are replaced with the replacement character U+FFFD).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `
+          str.StringToInput(offset, length)
+        ` .
 If the object's class already has a StringToInput method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

  * <i>offset</i>: A zero-based index showing where the desired portion of <i>str</i>
 begins.

  * <i>length</i>: The length, in code units, of the desired portion of <i>str</i>
 (but not more than <i>str</i>
 's length).

 <b>Return Value:</b>